the-prism/Jekyll-Bootstrap/Readme.md

 This is a Jekyll template made using bootstrap 4 that allows for modularity and many parts can be customized rather easily.
 With no extensive knowledge beyond knowing Markdown and editing config files.

+You can find an example of the template on my personal page, [https://the-prism.github.io/website](https://the-prism.github.io/website)

 ## Configuration

 The YAML file `_config.yml` contains the site configuration that can be changed, name links etc.